-All National Parks Are Offering Free Admission on April 21
+All National Parks Are Offering Free Admission This Saturday

 Looking for something to do this weekend that's both outdoorsy and free?
-To kick off National Park Week, you can visit any one of the National Park Service's more than 400 parks on April 21, 2018 for free.
+In honor of National Park Week, you can visit any one of the National Park Service's more than 400 parks on Saturday, April 17, 2021 for free.

-While the majority of the NPS's parks are free year-round, they'll be waiving admission fees to the more than 100 parks that normally require an entrance fee.
-Which means that you can pay a visit to the Grand Canyon, Death Valley, Yosemite, or Yellowstone National Parks without reaching for your wallet.
-The timing couldn't be better, as many of the country's most popular parks will be increasing their entrance fees beginning in June.
+While many of the NPS's parks are free year-round, the organization will be waiving entrance fees to the more than 100 parks that normally come with an admission price.
+Which means that you can pay a visit to the Grand Canyon, Death Valley, Yosemite, or Yellowstone National Parks without actually paying for the visit.

-The National Park Service, which celebrated its 100th birthday in 2016, maintains 417 designated NPS areas that span more than 84 million acres across every state, plus Washington, D.C., American Samoa, Guam, Puerto Rico, and the Virgin Islands.
+The National Park Service maintains 423 designated NPS areas that span more than 85 million acres across every state, plus Washington, DC, American Samoa, Guam, Puerto Rico, and the Virgin Islands.